We all face them.

 The book of Joel is a short one.
-A prophet whose message was full of passion for a people who religiously thought they were “all right”.
-A warning that their deeds were noticed by God, and that if they would,
+A prophet whose message was full of passion for a people who religiously thought they were doing just fine.
+He sends a warning that their deeds were noticed by God:

 “Even now– turn to Me with all your heart… Tear your hearts and not just your clothes, and return to the Lord your God.
 For He is gracious and compassionate, slow to anger, rich in faithful love, and He relents from sending disaster.”
 Joel 2:12-13

 God sees us for who we really are.
 We might think we’re doing just fine, but if we think we’ve got it all under control, and that we can just wait to go to God when we really need Him, we are sadly mistaken.
 We need Him for more than a rescue from our problems.
 We need Him every day.
 All day.
 With all of our heart.
 Don’t wait to decide if you will go your way or God’s way.
 Waiting is deciding, “no”.
 “No, I will not trust that God loves me and knows what’s best for me.”
 “No, I will not believe that His Word is real and true and life-changing.”